 The maximum sizes of plecos vary widely – from 2 inches to 28 inches of body length (5 cm to 71 cm) across different species.
 For example, the Common Plecostomus may reach up to 24 inches (61 cm) and some large Sailfin plecos may grow over 27 inches (68.6 cm).
 Meanwhile, there are smaller pleco species that have a full-grown body size of between 2 and 6 inches (5 cm to 15 cm).
 Among these tiny plecos are the Dwarf, Clown, Bristlenose, and Pitbull plecos.

-Anyway, below you can find something like a chart of the popular small and large pleco species and their maximum sizes:
+Below you can find something like a chart of the popular small and large pleco species and their maximum size:

 - Common Pleco Hypostomus plecostomus, also known as Suckermouth Catfish – 15″ to 24″ (38 cm to 61 cm).
 Often, a common pleco won’t grow over 15″ in captivity.
 Nevertheless, if your Plecostomus feels comfortable, as it would in the wild, it may grow up to over 20″ in your home aquarium.
 A common pleco will grow to between 6 and 8 inches in its first year of life.
 By the time it’s 5 years old the pleco will reach about 20 inches in body length, significantly slowing down its growth rate after that.

 - Bristlenose Pleco Ancistrus sp., also known as Bushy Nose plecos – 3″ to 6″ (7.6 cm to 15.2 cm).
 It’s worth noting that there are some bristlenose pleco species from the Ancistrus genus that don’t get bigger than 4″ (10.2 cm).
 Here are some common bristlenose pleco species and their respective sizes: